 - To help facilitate physical distancing, we've mapped out several linear, one-way tour routes that feature our most popular programming.
 When you arrive, you'll be asked to stay on a linear, one-way route as you listen to our main audio tour (audio stops 1-10).
 The main audio tour ends at The Big Graph and its climate-controlled companion exhibit Prisons Today.
 From there, you can choose to follow our suggested routes or explore any open areas of the penitentiary freely, as long as you keep 6 feet apart from other groups.

-- We are not offering our large guide-led group tours, our public guide-led tour or Hands-On History experiences at this time.
-All events (e.g. The Searchlight Series) will remain virtual unless otherwise stated.
+- We are not offering guide-led group tours, our public guide-led tour, or Hands-On History experiences at this time.

-- To reduce contact, you may take a photo of a map displayed in front of the penitentiary or view a digital map by clicking here or scanning one of the QR codes on site.
+- To reduce contact, you may take a photo of a map displayed in front of the penitentiary or view a digital map online or scanning one of the QR codes on site.
+Click here for a daytime tour map.
+Click here for a Night Tours: Summer Twilight map.

 - All audio guides and headphones are thoroughly sanitized between uses.